-Chio spent his early years bouncing from band to band as a guitar player and songwriter.
-He studied Jazz Guitar for a year in college before dropping out of the music program due to its rigid, traditional structure.
+Chio spent his teen years bouncing from band to band as a guitar player and songwriter.
+He studied Jazz Guitar for a year in college before dropping out of the music program due to its rigid, traditional structure (…sensing a theme here yet?).
 For a little while after that, Chio put music to the side to focus on other things.
 However, he’d find it was too big a part of him to stay there for long.